LuigiStammati/DRY-Ansible-for-Network-Automation/roles/dana_junos_ospf_underlay/README.md

 * `underlay_group` (default `"ip_underlay"`): A group name that should also be defined in the inventory file.
 Only devices that are members of this group will be discovered and configured.
 * `ospf_area` (default `"0.0.0.0"`): The OSPF area that will be configured.
+* `enable_load_balancing` (default yes): If yes, it will generate the configuration to enable load balancing on control and forwarding plane.
+This includes a load balancing policy applied to the PFE.

 Example Playbook